woolpert-digital-innovations/sketcher-sdk/README.md

 SketchPro is a hosted web application created specifically for computer assisted mass appraisal (CAMA).

-This SDK provides guides and examples for how to integrate the SketchPro with your CAMA software.
+This SDK provides guides and examples for how to integrate SketchPro with your CAMA software.

 ## Licensing